With the Thursday announcement of NBA All-Star reserves, the player pool for February’s game is set.

 It seems coaches are valuing winning over individual excellence for the All-Star Game this year.

 Of course, if we’re calling out snubs, we have to recommend some players to jettison to open up roster spots.

-Kyle Lowry’s having another nice season, but he can easily be replaced by Beal as he averages 19.8 points, 7.4 assists and 4.6 rebounds a game while shooting 41 percent from the field.
+Kyle Lowry’s having another nice season, averaging 19.8 points, 7.4 assists and 4.6 rebounds a game while shooting 41 percent from the field, but he can easily be replaced by Beal.

 In the post, it’s tough to boot Utah Jazz center Rudy Gobert or Denver Nuggets center Nikola Jokic, who are both having excellent seasons and have missed a combined two games for two of the West’s top teams.